lyteword/chspurgeon-tod/volume-2/psalm-34.md

 **Verse 19.** *Many are the afflictions of the righteous,* etc. Be our troubles many in number, strange in nature, heavy in measure; yet God's mercies are more numerous, his wisdom more wondrous, his power more miraculous; he will deliver us out of all. *Thomas Adams.*

 **Verse 19.** *Many are the afflictions of the righteous,* etc. When David did behold his trouble, like the host of the Aramites 2Ki 6:16, he looked back unto God like Elisha, and spied one with him stronger than all against him.
-Therefore, respecting his afflictions he crieth, *Many are the troubles of the righteous;* respecting the promise he says, *The Lord delivereth him out of all.* Thus, by his own foot, David measures the condition of the righteous, and saith, *Many are the troubles of the righteous;* and then, by his own cure, he showeth how they should be healed, saying, *The Lord will deliver him out of them all.*...The lawyer can deliver his client but from strife, the physician can deliver his patient but from sickness, the master can deliver his servant but from bondage, but the Lord delivereth us from *all.* As when Moses came to deliver the Israelites, he would not leave a hoof behind him, so when the Lord cometh to deliver the righteous he will not leave a trouble behind him.
+Therefore, respecting his afflictions he crieth, *Many are the troubles of the righteous;* respecting the promise he says, *The Lord delivereth him out of all.* Thus, by his own foot, David measures the condition of the righteous, and saith, *Many are the troubles of the righteous;* and then, by his own cure, he showeth how they should be healed, saying, *The Lord will deliver him out of them all.*...
+The lawyer can deliver his client but from strife, the physician can deliver his patient but from sickness, the master can deliver his servant but from bondage, but the Lord delivereth us from *all.* As when Moses came to deliver the Israelites, he would not leave a hoof behind him, so when the Lord cometh to deliver the righteous he will not leave a trouble behind him.
 He who saith, "I put away all thine iniquities," will also say, "I put away all thine infirmities." *Henry Smith.*

 **Verse 20.** *He keepeth all his bones,* which were very many.
 Perhaps (saith Abenezra here), David had been scourged by the Philistines, but his bones were not broken, nor were our Saviour's.
 Joh 19:36. *John Trapp.*